jdmonin/JSettlers2/doc/Readme.developer.md

 | `\clt-set ` _botname_  |  _botname_`:consider-target settlement ` _coord_ |
 | `\clt-city ` _botname_ | _botname_`:consider-target city ` _coord_ |

-When they join a game, third-party bots can be sent configuration or debug settings using `SOCGameOption.K__EXT_BOT`.
-This game option's string value can be set at the server command line like
-`java -jar JSettlersServer.jar -o _EXT_BOT=abcde`
-and then read in the bot's brain class.
-For an example see `Sample3PBrain.setOurPlayerData()`.

-If you're looking to make minor changes, it's probably best to fork the `soc.robot` package and go from the classes and javadocs there.
-For a larger change, some parts of soc.robot might still be useful to talk with the server and track the game's other players.
-Robert S Thomas' dissertation also has some discussion on those structures.
+If you're looking to make minor changes, it's probably best to fork or extend the `soc.robot` package and go from the classes and javadocs there.

-Right now bots are instantiated within the server for security; for a 3rd-party bot, start with the `soc.robot.SOCRobotClient` class.
-You can start a bot separately from the server through the `SOCRobotClient` constructor or main method.
 For trivial example subclasses extending `SOCRobotClient` and `SOCRobotBrain`, see `soc.robot.sample3p.Sample3PClient` and `Sample3PBrain`.
 The `Sample3PClient` class javadoc mentions useful server properties such as `jsettlers.bots.percent3p`, `jsettlers.bots.botgames.wait_sec`, and